ukmda/fbcollector/README.md

 * You can also click `Get Videos` to collect any video data thats available.

 ### Manually Reducing an Image
 If you have a FITS or FR file from RMS along with the camera's config and platepar files, you can analyse the data using RMS's `SkyFit2` tool.

 Select an image in the file list then select `Reduce Selected Image` from the `Raw` menu.
-Once you're finished with SkyFit, press Ctrl-S to save then quit Skyfit.
+Once you're finished with SkyFit, remember to press Ctrl-S to save before quitting!
 This will save the analysis as an ECSV file.

 ### Solving from ECSVs
 * Once you have at least two ECSVs, you can click `Solve` from the `Solve` menu.
 This will invoke WMPL which will read the ECSVs and attempt to find a trajectory.
 It may take some time.